Updated By TeckWrap Craft On November 13, 2024

 - Possible Reason: Lack of time and pressure when pressing.

-- Solution: Adjust the time and temperature and press again (only on the part where the vinyl did not stick on the fabric).
+- Solution: Adjust the time and temperature and press again (only on the part where the vinyl did not stick to the fabric).

-- Reason: There’s a coating on the fabrics, like anti-microbial or water-repellant chemicals.
+- Reason: There must be a coating on your fabric of antimicrobial or water-repellent chemicals.

 - Reason: The fabric material is not ideal for high-temperature printing or the press temperature is too high.
-Probably there are existing oil stains on the fabric.
+Pre-existing oil stains on the fabric can also cause scorching.

-- Solution: Choose another fabric, reduce the temperature (still within the recommended range), and place a Teflon Sheet over the whole garment while printing.
-If you’re in doubt that the fabric has dirt, especially oil stains make sure to wash the fabric before printing on it.
+- Solution: Choose another fabric.
+Reduce the temperature slightly and place a Teflon sheet over the whole garment when printing.
+If the fabric is dirty or has oil stains, wash it thoroughly before printing on it.

 - Reason: Incorrect application of the multiple layers.

-Problem 5: The Vinyl Falls Off After Washing.
+Problem 5: The Vinyl Peeling Off After Washing

 Other Heat Transfer Printing Methods And Their Heat Press Time And Temperature Guide